Honor Memorial Day

 My ex-husband purchased an IRA and a Roth IRA prior to us getting married.
 He never contributed to them after the initial purchase, but they have grown over the years.
 Do I get half of the growth after our marriage date or is that considered separate property?

 This is a great question.
 Retirement assets are split through a process called a Qualified Domestic Relations Order, or QDRO for short.
 This order will determine what assets should be delegated to the parties involved.
 However, it really comes down to your individual situation and what is set forth in the divorce decree.
 With that being said, you are typically entitled to half of the total balance, both principal and growth, that was accumulated during your marriage.
 Most states defer to a 50/50 split of assets between spouses during a divorce.
 Keep in mind any contributions and growth accumulated prior to marriage is left out of any of the calculations unless otherwise determined by the decree.
-One of the unique traits to assets divided by QDRO is the accessibility without penalty.
+One of the unique traits of assets divided by QDRO is the accessibility without penalty.
 Typically, if you are not age 59 1/2 and take a withdrawal from a retirement account, you will be penalized 10% of your withdrawal.
 In the case of QDRO, the penalty is waived.
 A divorce attorney should be able to tell you the specifics of your situation and walk you through the state’s requirements for assets in case of divorce.

 My wife and I (in our low 50’s) have 401(k) accounts from 5 different employers.
 We also both have IRA accounts, individual stock accounts, and other various mutual fund accounts.
 Altogether, I count 33 different mutual funds and 5 different individual stocks.
 I recently performed an exercise to ensure the fund fees were all below 1%; in fact, most of our fees are below 0.7%.
 We are generally satisfied with their performances as well.
 Still, should we be moving to consolidate and if so, are there general guidelines as to where we should be moving everything and how to go about doing it?